Plumas Audubon Society

 Picture

 Grebe adults "back brood" young as soon as they hatch.
-Once young have hatched they all climb on parents back and head to open water, never returning to the nest.
-There they spend the remaining part of summer being fed by parents and learning to swim and dive, until it is time to migrate to the coast.
+Once young have hatched, they climb on the adults' backs and head to open water, never returning to the nest.
+They spend the remaining part of summer being fed by parents and learning to swim and dive, until it is time to migrate to the coast.

 Diet